rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

  TRAVIS              | Travis CI
 ```

-So if you have a CI service not supported yet and want CI auto-detection feature to work, just add one of the environment variables (`CI` looks like a best choice).
+So if you have a CI service not supported yet and want CI auto-detection feature to work, just add one of the environment variables to your test setup (`CI` looks like a best choice).

-Want to add CI service or have an idea howto make the feature better? *~Create an issue for it!
-TODO: link~*
+Want to add CI service or have a idea how to make the feature better?
+[Create issue for it!](https://github.com/rsdn/CodeJam/issues)

 ### 2.4 Set competition features via attributes

 While default features can be good for most perftests there always are tests that require own feature set.
-If you want to add (or disable) some particular features apply the `[CompetitionFeatures]` attribute (or any derived attribute) to the competition class, container type (if the competition class is a nested type) or to the assembly.
+If you want to add (or disable) some particular features, apply the `[CompetitionFeatures]` attribute (or any derived attribute) to the competition class, container type (if the competition class is a nested type) or to the competition's assembly.
 Check the *~Attribute annotations TODO: link*~* section for explanation how the attributes are applied.

-Here's example that covers all possible annotations for the competition features.
+Here's example that covers possible annotations for the competition features.

 ```c#
 	// Assembly-level defaults: enables Detailed and ImportantInfo loggers